-Liquidity and funding risk ("liquidity risk") is the risk that the Issuer may be unable to generate sufficient cash or its equivalents in a timely and cost-effective manner to meet its commitments as they come due.
+Liquidity and funding risk ("liquidity risk") is the risk that the Issuer may be unable to generate sufficient cash or its equivalents in a timely and cost-effective manner to meet its commitments.
 Liquidity risk arises from mismatches in the timing and value of on-balance sheet and off-balance sheet cash flows.